Charger vs Challenger: Which Used Dodge Muscle Car Is Better?

 The downside: You’ll find no optional upgrades for Chargers with manual transmissions.

-Our verdict on the Charger versus the Challenger and which is faster?
-With nearly identical specs, it’s a devil’s bargain as to which car you prefer.
+Our verdict on which is faster between the Charger vs Challenger?
+With nearly identical specs, it’s a toss-up.

-The Exterior of the Dodge Charger or Challenger: Which is Better?
+The exterior of the Dodge Charger and Challenger: Which is better?

-If there’s one thing that matches an engine in importance, it’s how eye-catching that muscle car looks on the road.
+If there’s one thing that matches a muscle car’s engine in importance, it’s how eye-catching that car looks on the road.

-Newer Challengers have many decidedly un-retro features despite its frame, including automatic headlights and split LED tail lights, to fit modern sensibilities.
+Despite their frames, newer Challengers have many decidedly “un-retro” features, including automatic headlights and split LED tail lights, to fit modern sensibilities.

-For the Charger with its sedan body, expect an equally broad selection of exterior colors — available across all trim levels — and a frame that comes in the Scat Pack and SRT Hellcat variants.
+Meanwhile, the Charger’s four-door sedan body offers an equally broad selection of exterior colors — available across all trim levels — and a frame that comes in the Scat Pack and SRT Hellcat variants.
 Additional perks to the newest versions of this stylish beast include an acoustic windshield and LED daytime running lights.